MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 Azure DevOps hosted agents are configured with .NET Core 3.0, 2.1 and 2.2.
 CLI for .NET Core 3.0 has a different behavior while publishing projects using output folder argument.
 When publishing projects with the output folder argument (-o), the output folder is created in the root directory and not in the project file’s directory.
 Hence while publishing more than one project, all the files are published to the same directory, which causes an issue.

-To resolve this issue, use the *Add project name to publish path* parameter (modifyOutputPath in YAML) in the .NET Core CLI task.
-This creates a sub folder with project file’s name, inside the output folder.
-Hence all your projects will be published under different subfolder’s inside the main output folder.
+To resolve this issue, use the `Add project name to publish path` parameter (modifyOutputPath in YAML) in the .NET Core CLI task.
+This creates a sub folder with project file’s name inside the output folder.
+All your projects will then be published under different subfolders inside the main output folder.

 ```YAML
 steps: